adap/flower/doc/source/example-pytorch-centralized.rst

     DEVICE: str = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")

 The implemenation of the Flower *client* is done with the :code:`CifarClient()`.
-This *Client* has two paramter definition and two running  functions:
+This *client* has two paramter definition and two running  functions:

 #. :code:`set_parameters`
     * set the model weights on the local model that are received from the server